mattetti/book_mdar/book/source/Chapters/0/2_Preface.markdown

 ## Preface

-At New Bamboo we've been building our internal applications in Merb for quite some time now.
 This is a collaborative effort to document the features of Merb and DataMapper, while also providing example Merb applications.

 ___Who is this for?___